BASES - Baseball And Softball Essential Skills TRAINING FACILITY

 Coach Matt

-Matt is 23 years old, a graduate of Penn-Foster High School, and was born in Baltimore, Maryland.
+Matt is 30 years old, a graduate of Penn-Foster High School, and was born in Baltimore, Maryland.
 He was a home-schooled High School player in three varsity sports: Football for the Central Md.
 Christian Crusaders; Basketball for the CHEN Chargers; and Baseball for the CHEN Chargers.
-Matt has spent the past two years as the head baseball coach for the CHEN Chargers High School Varsity Baseball Team in the Old Line Baseball Conference (Avalon, The Heights, Spencerville, St. Maria Goretti, Washington Christian, CHEN).
-He has also served as head coach to the Sandlot Saints, hitting coach for the 14U Catonsville Cubs, and currently serves as hitting coach for the 15U Spring Grove baseball team.
-Matt will be acting as head coach for a BASES-sponsored 13U baseball team for the 2013 season.
+Matt was most recently the head coach of the freshman team at Good Counsel High School and had spent the four years as the head baseball coach for the CHEN Chargers High School Varsity Baseball Team.
+He is also the founder of the Baltimore Blue Crabs baseball travel organization.
+He most recently served as the head coach of the 16U Tournament Showcase team.
+He has previously served as head coach to the 13U Sandlot Saints, the 13U & 14U Kingson Royals, hitting coach for the 14U Catonsville Cubs, and hitting coach for the 15U Spring Grove baseball team.

 Although his sports participation is varied, his love lies with baseball.
 He has been playing on organized baseball teams since the age of 4.
-Four years ago he completed his final year playing first base for the CHEN Chargers Varsity Baseball Team.
+Eight years ago he completed his final year playing first base for the CHEN Chargers Varsity Baseball Team.
 As a home-schooled student, being able to participate in organized athletics at the High School level was a blessing.
-Matt aspires to continue playing baseball.
-He enjoys teaching and instructing younger players in what he has learned over the past 18 years in the sport.
+Matt aspires to continue being a part of baseball.
+He enjoys teaching and instructing younger players in what he has learned over the past 20 years in the sport.

 Matt works closely with the other instructors and assists with Clinics, Camps, and Lessons.
-He assists Coach Joe Pfistner in running the BASES Summer Camp Program.
-He has been giving private and semi-private lessons over the past four years.
+He has run the BASES Summer Camp program for the past several years (his 12th consecutive year with BASES Summer Camps).
+He has been giving private and semi-private lessons over the past twelve years.

 My Most Memorable Coaching Experience